Review of The Big Box – one of Calgary’s newest indoor play centres. All you need to know before you go. Photo and video reviews.

 Age Range: Leisure Lagoon – 0-14 years, Additional activities all ages.

 Footwear: Leisure Lagoon participants must wear grip socks.
-Socks from other facilities are accepted.
+Grip/trampoline socks from other facilities are accepted.
 Socks available for purchase.

-Safety Features/Concerns: Families receive bracelets with matching numbers after check-in.
+Safety Features/Concerns: Families receive bracelets for access to the leisure lagoon play area and hand stamps with matching numbers just inside the door.
 Numbers are checked by staff at the gate on exit.

 Play Area Features: Indoor Playground, Inflatable Space

-Additional Cost features – Virtual Reality, Aerial Rope Course, Arcade, Happy Bumper, Digital Arts (Coming soon) & HADO (Coming soon).
+Additional Cost features – Virtual Reality, Aerial Rope Course, Arcade, Happy Bumper

 Additional Services: Birthday parties.